NaimiMariem/Multidisciplinary-Academic-Projects/README.md

 ---

 ## About

-This repository is a compilation of projects completed during coursework and is maintained by [Your Name].
+This repository is a compilation of projects completed during coursework and is maintained by Mariem NAIMI.
 Some projects may not have undergone revision.
-Connect with me on [LinkedIn]([https://linkedin.com/yourprofile](https://www.linkedin.com/in/mariem-n/)) for discussions, collaborations, and more.
+Connect with me on [LinkedIn]((https://www.linkedin.com/in/mariem-n/)) for discussions, collaborations, and more.